HauntedBees/Godot-Input-Button-Plugin/README.md

 ## Button Remapping Example.tscn
 A scene with a rectangle you can move and rotate, with the ability to remap the controls.
 When **Manually configure Movement Directions** is unchecked (as it is by default), the remap will try automatically updating all four directions based on your input.
 If you press something on your gamepad's directional pad, it'll automatically map up to directional pad up, down to directional pad down, left to directional pad left, and right to directional pad right.
 This will also work with the left and right analog sticks on a gamepad.
 When this is checked, you can manually specify unique inputs for each of the four directions.

+## ActionButtonTest.tscn
+Showing off the **ActionButton** Node.
+Two buttons that can be activated by clicking or pressing the relevant key/button.

 # License